HABS-BRAIN/ai-driller/articles/filtering.md

 maximum.
 The likelihood function $\displaystyle \mathcal{L}(\theta) \=\ \prod_{t=1}^{T} p\bigl(x^{(t)} \mid \theta\bigr)$
-is a function which computes how well the statistical model measures fits the observed data, it is derived from the joint probability of the random variable which presumemably generated the data.
-In our case the joint probability if given below :
+is a function which computes how well the statistical model measures fits the observed data, it is derived from the joint probability of the random variable which presumably generated the data.
+In our case the joint probability is given below :
 $p(x) = p(s)\.\lvert\det(W)\rvert = \displaystyle \prod_{j=1}^{d} p_s\\bigl(w_j^{\top} x\bigr)\.\lvert\det(W)\rvert$
 We compute the log-likelihood since it ”transforms” the multiplication by a sum